Varvrar/ios_logger/README.md

 ## Build and run:
 1. Open ios_logger.xcodeproj in XCode
 2. In project properties -> General set your team signing and make sure that signing certificate was successfully created
-3. Download [OpenCV framework](https://sourceforge.net/projects/opencvlibrary/files/) and put it in project directory.
-  Or in project properties -> Build Settings -> Framework Search Paths add path to folder with OpenCV framework.
-  I used 3.x version of OpenCV.
-4. Connect your device (you may have to wait for the debugger to be set up), select it (Product -> Destination) and run application (Product -> Run)
+3. Connect your device (you may have to wait for the debugger to be set up), select it (Product -> Destination) and run application (Product -> Run)

 ## Collect datasets:
 To start collecting dataset: